danielefongo/shapeshift/README.md

 ### Segment functions

-As you can see, `PROMPT_LEFT_ELEMENTS` and `PROMPT_RIGHT_ELEMENTS` contain a list of elements: every element represents a `segment function` that will be evaluated to print data on the prompt.
+As you can see, `SHAPESHIFT_PROMPT_LEFT_ELEMENTS` and `SHAPESHIFT_PROMPT_RIGHT_ELEMENTS` contain a list of elements: every element represents a `segment function` that will be evaluated to print data on the prompt.
 A PROMPT_LEFT_ELEMENTS segment function can print multiple lines using two or more `echo` (or similar command).

 Functions starting with `async` are evaluated asynchronously so the prompt is not freezed while they are running; after the evaluation, the prompt will be refreshed automatically.